CelineKaslin/CV/README.md

 For all the code I am building, I am using the TDD principles.<br/>
 I am using Sublime text and Atom text editor to code.
 I have started to work with Visual studio in my previous company, but for now I still less comfortable with this one than the 2 others to work with.
 I really like that Atom is directly linked to Github and that I can see which of my files are in staging area, as most of my last commit.<br/>
 As all developer I am using Github to show my work, and I am confident with the commands to use it.<br/>
 All I did is on Github or on it way to be.
-So do not hesitate to check it : https://github.com/CelineKaslin
+So do not hesitate to check it.

 **Fast and independent learner**